khangbpdang/IntegratedApp/README.md

 # Integrated App

-## This is a personal app which features 3 functions:
+## This is an Android app coded in Java which features 3 functions:

 #### Calendar
 A Calendar feature which can store events in a list and a calendar for users to view.
 Events can be added via a button and details of